MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/create-app-store-listings.md

 You must complete the **Store listing** page for at least one language.
 We recommend providing a Store listing in each language that your packages support, but you have flexibility to remove languages for which you don’t wish to provide a Store listing.
 You can also create Store listings in additional languages which aren’t supported by your packages.

+> [!NOTE]
-> **Note**  If your submission includes packages already, we’ll show the [languages](supported-languages.md) supported in your packages on the submission overview page (unless you remove any of them).
+> If your submission includes packages already, we’ll show the [languages](supported-languages.md) supported in your packages on the submission overview page (unless you remove any of them).

 To add or remove languages for your Store listings, click **Add/remove languages** from the submission overview page.
 If you‘ve already uploaded packages, you’ll see their languages listed in the **Languages supported by your packages** section.
 To remove one or more of these languages, click **Remove**.
 If you later decide to include a language that you previously removed from this section, you can click **Add**.